More than 3,000 early childhood professionals have earned master’s degrees or certificates at Erikson.

 Since 2007, some 11,300 students in the Chicago Public Schools and around the country have directly benefited from better math lessons thanks to Erikson’s Early Math Collaborative.

-Our dual degree interns — earning both a master’s in child development and an M.S.W. from Loyola University — work in agencies that annually serve more than 20,000 children and families.
+Our M.S.W. students work in agencies that annually serve more than 20,000 children and families.

-Ten CPS schools serving at least 7,500 children in pre-K through grade 3 are receiving extensive coaching and professional development through our New Schools Project in 2012–13.
+Nine CPS schools serving at least 7,500 children in pre-K through grade 3 received extensive coaching and professional development through our New Schools Project in 2013–14.

 Our Center for Children and Families is recognized by pediatricians as the only Chicago-area clinic that provides a comprehensive level of assessment for preschool age children and younger.
 The Center provides family-centered assessment and treatment for children through age eight and their families.